svanderbleek/twpgtwp/README.md

 A SURVEY AND COMPARISON OF PEER-TO-PEER OVERLAY NETWORK SCHEMES
 Tapestry: A Resilient Global-scale Overlay for Service Deployment Multiparty Computation, an Introduction
+How to Play any Mental Game or A Completeness Theorem for Protocols with Honest Majority Minimal Complete Primitives for Secure Multi-party Computation Viaduct An Extensible, Optimizing Compiler for Secure Distributed Programs TOWARDS PERFORMANCE PORTABLE GRAPH ALGORITHMS
+LogP: Towards a Realistic Model of Parallel Computation
+DARE: High-Performance State Machine Replication on RDMA Networks A Divide and Conquer Algorithm for DAG Scheduling under Power Constraints
+Cacheap: Portable and Collaborative I/O Optimization for Graph Processing Portable High-Performance Programs a portable software support system for irregular computations Recursive machines and computing technologies
+Logic circuits from zero forcing
+Object Graph Rewriting: An Experimental Parallel Implementation
+Dactl: An Experimental Graph Rewriting Language Implementing concurrent logic and functional languages in Dactl
+Janus: a step towards distributed constraint programming,
+MONSTR: term graph rewriting for parallel machines
+The flagship parallel machine
+Concurrent constraint programming languages
+Alice – a multiprocessor reduction machine for the parallel evaluation of applicative languages GRIP – a high performance architecture for parallel graph reduction Efficient Graph Rewriting
+Rooted graph programs
+Verification of graph programs
+GP 2: efficient implementation of a graph programming language Towards a Navigational Logic for Graphical Structures

 ## Binary Analysis